 This means that you need to update SEO and your marketing plans constantly.
 This can depend on changes in the purpose of the event, varying projects, venues, etc. The changing nature of events plus the constant need to start over for any subsequent event can be a headache.

 Similarly, the purchase funnel for an event often requires constant reinforcement.
 This is especially the case as events are very time-dependent.
-This means you have a small window to recoup money in comparison with a physical product like a game console.
-This also means that the event needs to break-even in a far shorter timespan.
+This means you have a small window to recoup the money in comparison with a physical product like a game console.
+This also means that the event needs to break even in a far shorter timespan.

 In summary: Events come in small units, are time-dependent, and are abstract experiences rather than physical goods.

 In light of these factors, here are some tips for creating a more consistent income and maintaining recurring audience interest…

 If you’re running a venue or promoting it, local SEO can be very beneficial.
 A few ways to do this: